arangodb/arangodb/Documentation/Books/Drivers/Java/Reference/View/ArangoSearch.md

 ArangoDatabase.createArangoSearch(String name, ArangoSearchCreateOptions options) : ViewEntity
 ```

-Creates a ArangoSearch view with the given _options_, then returns view information from the server.
+Creates a ArangoSearch View with the given _options_, then returns view information from the server.

 **Arguments**